Education and inspiration are the heart of our mission. Here are some of our favorite resources.

 Goodreads is a “social cataloguing” network where you can share and read book ratings and reviews.

 The Burry Man Writers Center offers freelance job links, resources for playwrights, screenwriters, fiction and nonfiction writers, working professionals and dedicated beginners with particular support for writing about Scotland.

-NanoWritMo, or November National Novel Writing Month, is a unique annual event with a huge and growing fan base poised to become a bonafide literary movement.
-The goal is to write a 50,000-word novel by Nov.
+NanoWritMo is a nonprofit that supports writing fluency and education and sponsors a unique annual event in which the goal is to write a 50,000-word novel by Nov.
 30, great for authors who work well under pressure.
-Check the site for in-person meetups in your area.